Complexity and polymorphisms for digraph constraint problems under some basic constructions

+\begin{defn} Let $G=(V,E)$ be a digraph and $p$ a polymorphism of arity $n$ on $G$.
+We let $p^\top$ denote the operation on $G^\top$ defined by

-The operation $p^\bot$ is defined similarly on $G^\bot$. \end{defn} We note that $p^{\bot\top}$ denotes $(p^\bot)^\top$ and so on.
-The following lemma is trivial. \begin{lem} If $p$ is a polymorphism of $G$ then $p^\top$ is a polymorphism of $G^\top$ and $p^\bot$ is a polymorphism of $G^\bot$. \end{lem} A \textit{balanced} equation is an equation of the form $s(x_1,x_2,\dots,x_m)= t(y_1,y_2,\dots,y_n)$ where the variables $\{x_1,\dots,x_m\}=\{y_1,\dots,y_n\}$.
-Examples of balanced systems of equations are those defining the weak NU (omitting unary type) and omitting semilattice and affine type ($\SD(\wedge)$), as well as any family of totally symmetric idempotent polymorphisms of all arities and the $2$-semilattice equations.
+The operation $p^\bot$ is defined similarly on $G^\bot$. \end{defn} We will write $p^{\bot\top}$ to denote $(p^\bot)^\top$ and so on.
+The following lemma has trivial proof. \begin{lem} If $p$ is a polymorphism of $G$ then $p^\top$ is a polymorphism of $G^\top$ and $p^\bot$ is a polymorphism of $G^\bot$. \end{lem} A \textit{regular} equation is an equation of the form $s(x_1,x_2,\dots,x_m)= t(y_1,y_2,\dots,y_n)$ where the variables $\{x_1,\dots,x_m\}=\{y_1,\dots,y_n\}$.
+Examples of regular systems of equations are those defining the weak NU (omitting unary type) and omitting semilattice and affine type ($\SD(\wedge)$), as well as any family of totally symmetric idempotent polymorphisms of all arities and the $2$-semilattice equations.

 \begin{pro} Let $G$ be a digraph.
-If a property $P$ is defined by balanced polymorphism equations, then $G^{[i,j]}$ has property $P$ if and only if $G$ has property~$P$. \end{pro} \begin{proof} The backward implication follows by repeated application of Lemma \ref{lem:polyplus}, along with a trivial check that if $s$ and $t$ are polymorphisms satisfying a balanced equation, then $s^\top$ and $t^\top$ satisfy the same equation.
+If a property $P$ is defined by regular polymorphism equations, then $G^{[i,j]}$ has property $P$ if and only if $G$ has property~$P$. \end{pro} \begin{proof} The backward implication follows by repeated application of Lemma \ref{lem:polyplus}, along with a trivial check that if $s$ and $t$ are polymorphisms satisfying a regular equation, then $s^\top$ and $t^\top$ satisfy the same equation.
 The forward implication follows from Lemma \ref{subalgebra}. \end{proof} The polymorphism $p^{\top\bot}$ is not identical to $p^{\bot\top}$, even if $(G^\top)^\bot$ is identical to $(G^\bot)^\top$.
 So the extension of polymorphisms for $P$ on $G$ to $G^{[i,j]}$ is never unique.

 \begin{cor} Let $G$ be a digraph.
 Then the following properties hold on $G$ and $G^{[i,j]}$ equivalently\up: the Taylor property\up; the $\SD(\wedge)$ property\up; the $2$-semilattice property\up; totally symmetric idempotent polymorphisms of all arities. \end{cor} \begin{eg} Recall that $\mathbb{C}_n$ denotes the directed cycle on $n$ points \up(with no edges if $n=1$\up).
 If $i\leq 0\leq j$ then $\mathbb{C}_n^{[i,j]}$ has polymorphisms witnessing $\SD(\wedge)$ and has a $2$-semilattice polymorphism if and only if $n$ is even.
-If $n>1$ then $\mathbb{C}_n^{[i,j]}$ does not have a totally symmetric idempotent polymorphisms of arity $n$. \end{eg} \begin{proof} This follows from Example \ref{eg:cycle} and Corollary \ref{cor:balanced}. \end{proof}
+If $n>1$ then $\mathbb{C}_n^{[i,j]}$ does not have a totally symmetric idempotent polymorphisms of arity $n$. \end{eg} \begin{proof} This follows from Example \ref{eg:cycle} and Corollary \ref{cor:regular}. \end{proof}